 As you know, land plants have soil.
 What about aquatic plants in your aquarium?
-Ever wonder how to hold them ‘standing’ in your tank and provide them with nutrients.
+Ever wonder how to hold them “standing up” in your tank and provide them with the nutrients they need?

+This is why you need substrate for your tank.
 Not only for plants, the substrate is also necessary and important for your fish.
-Since it is an essential factor of your aquarium, it is crucial for you to choose the best substrate for planted tank.
+Since it is an essential element of your aquarium, it is crucial for you to choose the best substrate for a planted tank.

 Table of Contents